malikalihussain/malikalihussain.github.io/index.md

 **Paper Unshredder** - LUMS\\
   January 2020 - April 2020\\
-  Languages/Platforms & Skills: Python, ResNet, Google Colaboratory, Machine Learning
+  Languages/Platforms & Skills: Python, ResNet, Google Colaboratory

    - Trained a Neural Network, in Python, to predict the compatibility of two paper shreds with 90% accuracy
    - Devised an optimization technique to find the possible permutations of the shreds without using the absolute Bruteforce approach